 Chubb: Best for White Collar Businesses

 Chubb claims that its target industries create 63% of the U.S. Gross Domestic Product (GDP).
-The company is rated number-one for commercial claims handling.
+The company is rated number-one for commercial claims handling by risk managers.
 Chubb also maintains an AM Best rating of A++, the highest possible ranking, and a financial strength rating of AA from Standard & Poor’s, demonstrating excellent financial stability.

 Chubb has an A+ rating with the Better Business Bureau but is not accredited at this time.
 ConsumersAdvocate.org gives Chubb a 4.6-star rating for its business insurance offerings.
 You have to contact an agent to get a quote, which falls in line with the company’s white-glove, personalized service.